adit4443ya/microservice_vcc/README.md

   const app = express();
   const port = process.env.PORT || 3000;

-  // The SERVICE_B_URL should be set to the IP of the VM running Service A.
+  // The SERVICE_A_URL should be set to the IP of the VM running Service A.
   // In our setup, set SERVICE_A_URL=http://192.34.34.4:3001
   const serviceAUrl = process.env.SERVICE_A_URL || 'http://localhost:3001';